12saga34/wohlig_assignment/README.md

 ## The database entries can be added via the frontend interface.
 It has CRUD applications to manage interview candidates' information.

-Database script to create the users collection in MongoDB using Mongoose:
+Database script to create the users collection in MongoDB using Mongoose :

 const mongoose = require('mongoose');